MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-web-app-python.md

 ---
-title: "Quickstart: Sign in users and call the Microsoft Graph API from a Python web app"
+title: "Quickstart: Sign in users and call a protected API from a Python web app"
-description: In this quickstart, learn how a Python web app can sign in users, get an access token from the Microsoft identity platform, and call the Microsoft Graph API.
+description: In this quickstart, you configure and run a Python web app that signs in users, gets an access token from the Microsoft identity platform, and calls the Microsoft Graph API.
 author: Dickson-Mwendia
 manager: CelesteDG
 ms.author: dmwendia